$50 Billion in Payables Managed by Cass

-Cass Information Systems is the leading provider of transportation, utility, waste and telecom expense management and related business intelligence services, disbursing $40 billion annually on behalf of its clients.
+Cass Information Systems is the leading provider of transportation, utility, waste and telecom expense management and related business intelligence services, disbursing more than $50 billion annually on behalf of its clients.
 Additionally, Cass acts as a behind-the-scenes provider for other companies’ branded B2B payment processing and commerce solutions.
-With more than $1.5 billion in total assets, Cass is a thriving business process outsourcer focused on invoice management, audit and payment services.
+With total assets exceeding $1.5 billion, Cass is a thriving business process outsourcer focused on invoice management, audit and payment services.
 Cass is uniquely supported by Cass Commercial Bank, founded in 1906.
 Today, Cass Commercial Bank is a wholly owned subsidiary, providing sophisticated financial exchange services to the parent organization and its clients.

 Business Process Expertise in “Complex Payables”

 Cass possesses business process expertise surrounding the processing of complex payables.
 Complex payables are characterized by invoices with:

 High complexity – due to transaction volume, complex rate structures and /or specialized fees/services

 High tendency for errors – both large-dollar errors as well as repetitive, small-dollar mistakes that if not corrected, drive up costs substantially